Image of Pelé shines bright for Brazilian fans at World Cup | KRDO

 AP Sports Writer

 DOHA, Qatar (AP) — The image of a young Pelé celebrating goals and lifting trophies with Brazil’s national team appeared brightly on the shirts, flags and banners of Brazilian fans gathering before the Seleçao’s World Cup match against South Korea.
 The 82-year-old Pelé remained in a hospital in Sao Paulo recovering from a respiratory infection that was aggravated by COVID-19.
+He said he would watch the match on television.
 The news coming from Brazil was good.
 Two daughters and one grandson of the soccer great say he was not under an imminent risk of death.
-It was reason for celebration for the many Brazilians who have been cheering for the Selecao and showing their support to Pelé in Qatar.
+It was reason for celebration for the many Brazilians who have been cheering for the Selecao.